 - Local and Seasonal: Choose fruits that are local and seasonal and widely available and grown in your country.

 - Include Berries: Berries are essentially important.
-You should try to include berries in your daily fruit plate.
+You should include at least 1 serving of berries in your daily fruit plate.
 Find your native berries if not listed in this guide.
+Alternatively, you can buy dried berries or berries powder.

 - Ripe and Uncooked: Eat moderately ripe fruits, which are not processed, cooked or combined with other foods groups (except non-starchy vegetables).